chica25/chica25/README.md

 Hi, Welcome to my GitHub profile!

 Being part of the tech world excites me because it is truly amazing to dive into new technologies.
-I am always looking for a challenge when building applications and collaborating on projects with other developers, so feel free to reach out.
+I am always looking for a challenge when building applications and collaborating on projects with other developers.

 To stay up to date with what I'm up to, feel free to check my website: www.patriciacordero.co